cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 Any options that are not in this list will be passed to beforeFind listeners where they can be used to modify the query object.
 You can use the ``getOptions()`` method on a query object to retrieve the options used.
-While you can very easily pass query objects to your controllers, we recommend that you package your queries up as :ref:`custom-find-methods` instead.
-Using custom finder methods will let you re-use your queries more easily and make testing easier.
+While you can pass query objects to your controllers, we recommend that you package your queries up as :ref:`custom-find-methods` instead.
+Using custom finder methods will let you re-use your queries and make testing easier.

 By default queries and result sets will return :doc:`/orm/entities` objects.
 You